The 6 best AI customer service software platforms of 2026

 Yes, pricing models vary significantly.
 Some platforms charge per-resolution, which can lead to unpredictable and escalating costs as you automate more.
 Others, like eesel AI, offer flat-rate pricing for a set of number of interactions, which is more predictable and rewards successful automation.

 While many can handle FAQs efficiently, the best AI customer service software is increasingly capable of addressing complex, multi-step, and conversational queries.
-Tools like Intercom's Fin and Sierra's voice AI are specifically designed to tackle more nuanced customer problems beyond basic questions.
+Solutions like Sierra's voice AI are specifically designed to tackle more nuanced customer problems beyond basic questions.

 Share this post